bioinformatics-polito/DEEPrior/README.md

 # DEEPrior

-DEEPrior is an inherently flexible tool based on deep learning that provides a probability value for a gene fusion to be driver in an oncogenic process by exploiting directly the amino acid sequence of the fused protein.
-Compared to the state of the art tools,  DEEPrior is able to successfully prioritize a greater number of driver gene fusions with a good precision.
+DEEPrior is an inherently flexible deep learning tool that predicts the probability of a gene fusion being a driver of an oncogenic process, by directly exploiting the amino acid sequence of the fused protein and it is able to prioritize gene fusions from different tumors.
+Unlike state of the art tools, it also support easy retraining and re-adaptation of the model.

+To implement these concepts, the tool exploits two modes: inference (to prioritize gene fusions) and retraining (to create a new deep learning model).

+DEEPrior is implemented in Python 3.7 with minimal additional libraries, and it is available both for CPU and GPU.

 In the following you will find:
-1) *Getting Started*: obtain a working copy of DEEPrior
-2) *Usage*: how to use DEEPrior with input and output files description
-3) *Datasets*: description of datasets used to train and test # DEEPrior

-DEEPrior is an inherently flexible tool based on deep learning that provides a probability value for a gene fusion to be driver in an oncogenic process by exploiting directly the amino acid sequence of the fused protein.
-Compared to the state of the art tools,  DEEPrior is able to successfully prioritize a greater number of driver gene fusions with a good precision.

 In the following you will find:
 1) *Getting Started*: obtain a working copy of DEEPrior
-2) *Usage*: how to use DEEPrior with input and output files description
+2) *Usage*: how to use DEEPrior with examples
+3) *Files*: input and output files for inference and retraining mode
-3) *Datasets*: description of datasets used to train and test DEEPrior
+4) *Datasets*: description of datasets used to train and test DEEPrior

 ## 1. Getting Started